KennyLowe/architecture-center/docs/microservices/microservice-boundaries.md

 - Each service is small enough that it can be built by a small team working independently.
 - You haven't created inter-dependencies that will require services to be deployed in lock-step.
 It should always be possible to deploy a service without redeploying any other services.
 - Services are not tightly coupled, and can evolve independently.
 - Your service boundaries will not create problems with data consistency or integrity.
 Microservices maintain their own data stores, and sometimes it's important to maintain data consistency by putting functionality into a single microservice.
 That said, consider whether you really need strong consistency.
-There are strategies for addressing eventual consistency in a distributed system, and the benefits of decomposing services often outweigh the costs of eventual consistency.
+There are strategies for addressing eventual consistency in a distributed system, and the benefits of decomposing services often outweigh the challenges of managing eventual consistency.

 Above all, it's important to be pragmatic, and remember that domain-driven design is an iterative process.
 When in doubt, start with more coarse-grained microservices.
 Splitting a microservice into two smaller services is easier than refactoring functionality across several existing microservices.